fdurupinar/bioagents/README.md

 - ```IO::Pty``` / ```libio-pty-perl```

 # Python Libraries
 The HMS bioagents are implemented in Python.
-They require Python 2.7.x and some libraries.
+They require Python 2.7.x and additional packages.
 As with the Perl libraries, there are potentially multiple ways to satisfy these dependencies.

-On Mac OSX, I used pip to install them:
+The easiest way to install packages is with `pip` such as:
 ```
 pip install sympy
 ```

-On Debian, I installed them via the package manager, as in:
+On Debian, if a system installation is preferred, one can install these dependencies using the package manager, as in:
 ```
 aptitude install python-sympy
 ```